AhmedS-Elmekawy/Building-a-world-class-report-with-GETPIVOTDATA/README.md

 #### Usually, Several firms are competing for market share & this makes financial transparency & insight even more critical.

 ## We'll be analyzing the data set for:
-1. what're the most profitable products
+1. What are the most profitable products
-2. which packages of these products are preferred by clients
+2. Which packages of these products are preferred by clients
-3. what's the optimal size clients prefer to buy
+3. What is the optimal size clients prefer to buy
 4. Furthermore, they operate with a number of key clients and need to find out what's the best course of action to take

 ## Our main goal is to build a model that allows the company management to see:
-1. the volumes that were sold
+1. The volumes that were sold
 2. The Revenue
 3. Margins that were obtained
 4. Provide a breakdown per month for